 For the application of the rules on ‘the deduction of interest on loans that are directly or indirectly granted by a group company in order to finance an acquisition or capital contribution deduction’ and on the ‘deduction of excess interest on debts that are deemed to be related to the financing of participations’, the Dutch legislator has ‘switched off’ the fiscal unity.
 Please note, however, that the Dutch fiscal unity has maintains its normal effect in relation to the earnings stripping rule.

 It is possible to make a provision for future expenses with a cause existing on the balance sheet date (during the financial year) of the tax year in question.

 Charitable contributions are deductible if certain conditions are met.
-The gift must be documented in writing and contributed to a qualifying charity (ANBI or SBBI).
-The deductible amount may not exceed 50% of the taxable profits, with a maximum of EUR 100,000.
+The gift must be documented in writing and contributed to a qualifying charity (ANBI or supporting foundation SBBI).
+The deductible amount may not exceed 50 per cent of the taxable profits, with a maximum of 100,000 euro.